fastlane/docs/docs/actions/import_from_git.md

-  `url` | The URL of the repository to import the Fastfile from `branch` | The branch or tag to check-out on the repository `path` | The path of the Fastfile in the repository
+  `url` | The URL of the repository to import the Fastfile from `branch` | The branch or tag to check-out on the repository `path` | The path of the Fastfile in the repository `version` | The version to checkout on the respository.
+Optimistic operator can be used to select the latest version within constraints